7.7 MAMA Bright Object Limits

 STScI has responsibility to ensure that the MAMA detectors are not damaged through over-illumination.
 Consequently, we have developed procedures and rules to protect the MAMAs.
 We ask all potential users to share in this responsibility by reading and taking note of the information in this section and designing observing programs that operate in the safe regime for these detectors.

-The MAMA detectors are subject to catastrophic damage at high global and local count rates and cannot be used to observe sources that exceed the defined safety limits.
+The MAMA detectors are subject to catastrophic damage at high global and/or local count rates and therefore cannot be used to observe sources that exceed the defined safety limits.
 Specifically, charge is extracted from the microchannel plate during UV observations, and overillumination can cause a decrease of quantum efficiency in the overexposed region, or even catastrophic failure if excess gas generation from the microchannel plates causes arcing in the sealed tube.

 Sources that would over-illuminate the MAMA detectors cannot be observed.
 It is the responsibility of the observer to avoid specifying observations that exceed the limits described below.